Milosz08/SUoT_TPR_FPR_ROC_Curve_Visualizator/README.md

 # TPR and FPR Calculator with ROC Curve Visualizator
-Desktop app that calculates TPR and FPR coefficients and generates confusion matrixes and graph of the ROC curve.
+Desktop app that calculates TPR and FPR coefficients and generates confusion matrixes with graph of the ROC curve.
 Program created to facilitate calculations for "Artificial Intelligence" classes.

 > NOTE: Before using this program, make sure you have .NET Framework v4.8 installed on your computer.